n13l/openaaa/README.md

 **Interoperability**
  - no additional code on top of popular crypto libraries (openssl, nss, ...)

->Besides authentication and accounting on application layer is allways prone to many attacks and implementation errors compared to TLS.

 **TLS side channel authentication**

 TLS side channel authentication and straightforward bindings of AAA information